robinfoxnan/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/mhiew/AndroidPdfViewer)

+## What's new in 1.9.2
+This is functionally the same as 1.9.1 just fixing some documentation on maven central

 ## What's new in 1.9.1
 * Update Gradle plugins and configurations
 * Update compile sdk to 31